-Live dealers: How it works
+Live dealers: how it works

 Published: April 29, 2025

-A live casino is not just an online game, it is a real casino on your screen.
+Live casino is not just an online game, it is a real casino on your screen.
 All thanks to live dealers - real people who play the game in real time.

 Who is a live dealer?